 Laura is frequently asked to speak at conferences, meetings and workshops about the value of content marketing for business.
 She is also the Co-Founder of SheWolf Collaborative, a collective that promotes and inspires creative, entrepreneurial women.
 You can read more about her professional experience, if you like.

-Laura splits her time between her beloved 30A and her mountain 'redneck retreat' in Tennessee with her husband, James, their newly arrived son Wilder, and their four (yes, four!) dogs: Dexter, Barney, Curdog and Tate, and travels back and forth between Scottsdale, Arizona and Santa Rosa Beach, Florida.
-She enjoys stand up comedy and theatre, yoga, old-fashioned correspondence, travels with friends, classic rock music, trying new recipes using whatever happens to be growing in the garden, playing the piano and ukulele, and laughing as much as possible everyday.
+Laura spends her time with her husband, James, their newly arrived son Wilder, and their four (yes, four!) dogs: Dexter, Barney, Curdog and Tate, and travels back and forth between Scottsdale, Arizona and Santa Rosa Beach, Florida.
+She enjoys stand up comedy and theatre, yoga, old-fashioned correspondence, travels with friends, classic rock music, ordering Chinese takeout, playing the piano and ukulele, and laughing as much as possible everyday.
 In fact, she borrows her mantra from the beloved e.e.cummings: "The most wasted of all days is one without laughter."

 It was by happy accident that Mobile, Alabama is the only place Amy has ever called home because Amy always meant to move to satisfy her wanderlust; however, life had other plans, so her Azalea City roots grew ever deeper.
 Instead of chartering new geographical terrain, Amy braved giving her lifelong love of writing a shot by pursuing her MA in Creative Writing at the University of South Alabama.